UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/index.md

 0:48 - Now the way the traffic simulation is parallelised will allow us to look at what overheads are introduced by parallelisation and enable us to start to quantify when running on a parallel computer is worthwhile and when it isn’t.
 :::

-In the last section we talked about supercomputers mostly from a hardware perspective, in this part we will focus more on the software side i.e. how supercomputers are programmed.
+We have previously discussed supercomputers mostly from a hardware perspective, in this part we will focus more on the software side i.e. how supercomputers are programmed.

-The first activity is centred around a traffic simulation example, which hopefully will help you understand the concepts of parallel computing better.
+We begin by using the traffic simulation to illustrate the core concepts of parallel computing.

-The second activity will teach you about different programming models and how they relate to machine architectures.
+From there, we delve into different programming models and their relationship to machine architectures and how they can be applied to our case study.

-Finally, in the last activity we will talk about performance - you will learn how to determine if a parallel program uses computing resources efficiently.
+Finally, we examine performance, learning how to evaluate whether our simulations are efficiently utilizes computing resources.